 Balance the Positive and the Negative

-Giving constructive criticism whether the feedback is positive or negative it is important to make sure you’re presenting a balanced perspective.
+Giving constructive criticism on whether the feedback is positive or negative it is important to make sure you’re presenting a balanced perspective.

 Observe, Don’t Interpret